crowdagger/crowbook/guide/config.md

 ...
 ```

-You should have one and only one level-one header (i.e. chapter title)
+Ideally, you should have one and only one level-one header (i.e. chapter title)
 in each Markdown file.

 If you have more than one, Crowbook will print a warning and treat it